28 Oct How to prevent injuries while exercising and what to do if you are injured

 What to do if you do get injured:

-–Rest, ice, compression and elevation: if you injure yourself and it swells up immediately (i.e. a sprained ankle, an injured knee, strained calf or hamstring) then put ice on it, rest, compress with a compression bandage and elevate it to reduce the swelling and inflammation.
+–Rest, ice, compression and elevation and movement: if you injure yourself and it swells up immediately (i.e. a sprained ankle, an injured knee, strained calf or hamstring) then put ice on it, rest, compress with a compression bandage and elevate it to reduce the swelling and inflammation.
 If you have a muscular issue like a sore neck or back, heat is best to reduce the tension.
+Movement is still important during this time.
+Movement is what helps aid healing by keeping those lymphatics vessels working properly.
+A healthy joint is one that is mobile.
+A joint lacking mobility is an unhealthy joint.
+All joints need movement, that is the purpose of a joint, to move.
+So whilst rest is important in those very initial stages, getting movement back is also important.

 –See a health professional for advice and the best possible recovery: our health practitioners are here to help you no matter what the injury and want to get you on the road to recovery and training as soon as possible.
 In most cases we can even keep you training and modify your activity so you don’t have to completely rest through an injury.
 Unfortunately, a lot of the time injuries don’t improve by themselves and need a little helping hand from a professional.